chrisjaure/git-lava/readme.md

 `git lava melt [<base>]` - Perform an interactive rebase against the remote base branch.

-`git lava examine [-d]` - Show commits on current branch that don't exist on the base branch.
+`git lava survey [-d]` - Show commits on current branch that don't exist on the base branch.
 Optional `-d` flag will show diff.
 Any extra arguments are passed to git log or git diff.

 `git lava flow [<base>]` - Perform a rebase, pulling in changes from the remote base branch.